Follow these simple steps to make delicious fluffy rice every time.

 - Rinse the rice well, till the water is no longer cloudy (three times is normally sufficient), and drain.
 Boil the water in a kettle, or if using a stock, in a saucepan.

 - In another saucepan, on medium heat, melt some butter and add the rice.
-Brown the rice on medium heat while stirring with a spoon till it is nicely toasted and the butter is absorbed.
+Sauté on medium heat till nicely toasted and the grains are lightly coated in butter.

 - Add the boiling water/stock and salt, and stir once.
 Turn the heat down as low as possible, cover and cook for 10 minutes (until the water is absorbed).